-[0031] The method can be applicable to both previously known as well as zero-day instances of ransomware that employ encryption in the payload.
+[0032] The method can be applicable to both previously known as well as zero-day instances of ransomware that employ encryption in the payload.
 The detection method results in very low, if any, data loss since encryption detection can occur very early in the timespan of the malicious encryption activity.
 For example, the data loss may be less than 5%, 1%, or 0.1%.
 The method is based upon monitoring on-board, hardware sensor data streams rather than characteristics of the targeted data.
 The new technique may not include modification to hosting computer systems because most computing devices include pre-existing physical sensors, supporting circuitry, and access to the sensor readings.

-[0032] FIG. 6 is a flow diagram illustrating an example method 600 of analyzing a partial software program, according to an implementation.
+[0033] FIG. 6 is a flow diagram illustrating an example method 600 of analyzing a partial software program, according to an implementation.
 For clarity of presentation, the description that follows generally describes method 600 in the context of the other figures in this description.
-However, it will be understood that method 600 may be performed, for example, by any suitable system, environment, software, and hardware, as appropriate.
+However, it will be understood that method 600 may be performed, for example, by any suitable system, environment, software, and hardware, or a combination of systems, environments, software, and hardware, as appropriate.
 For example, method 200 can be performed by the example computing system 100 illustrated in FIG. 1.
 In some implementations, various steps of method 600 can be run in parallel, in combination, in loops, or in any order.

-[0033] The method 600 begins at step 602 where sensor data is collected during normal operations.
+[0034] The method 600 begins at step 602 where sensor data is collected during normal operations.
 For example, the sensor-monitoring module 102 can retrieve sensor data during normal operations.
 Ransomware encryption is simulated at step 604, and the sensor data is retrieved during that simulation at step 606.
 Next, at step 608, a predictive model is trained using both data sets.
 Once trained, sensor data of the computing device is monitored, at step 610, using the trained predictive model and sensor data to detect ransomware encryption.
 At step 612, initiation of ransomware encryption is detected using the trained predictive model and sensor data.
 At step 614, the encryption is at least suspended.
-[0034] A number of embodiments of the invention have been described.
+[0035] A number of embodiments of the invention have been described.
 Nevertheless, it will be understood that various modifications may be made without departing from the spirit and scope of the invention.
-Accordingly, other embodiments are within the scope of the following claims.
+Accordingly, other retrieving data from multiple sensors in a computing device, wherein the multiple sensors comprise different types of sensors;